2025 Updates

 Edmonton was one of the first cities in North America, and first in Canada, to present a carbon budget alongside our financial plans to Council.

 The carbon budget is a tool that allows Council to weigh greenhouse gas emission impacts when making financial decisions.
-It also tracks our progress towards our energy transition goals— of being carbon neutral as a community by 2050 and as a corporation by 2040—so we can be transparent with Council and Edmontonians about how we’re collectively doing on reducing our greenhouse gas emissions.
+It also tracks our progress towards our energy transition goals—of being carbon neutral as a community by 2050 and as a corporation by 2040—so we can be transparent with Council and Edmontonians about how we’re collectively doing on reducing our greenhouse gas emissions.

 Climate change is a collective problem that requires collective action.
 Edmonton’s carbon budget shows we are making positive strides, but that much more collective action is needed.
 The City is actively working to reduce its emissions, but it will take a much larger collective effort, including collaboration and support from other orders of government, private investment and the actions of all Edmontonians, for Edmonton to be carbon neutral by 2050.
+The City delivers an annual update to the carbon budget each fall.
+The City will provide a climate budget for 2027-2030.
+It will track progress on Edmonton’s climate change and resiliency goals.

 See Carbon Budget.